Updated on January 19, 2026.

 Given the potential risks and benefits of 3D mammograms, the decision to have one is ultimately up to you and your doctor.

 Toth, who supports 3D mammograms “100 percent” says if you decide on a 3D screening, you should confirm that your health insurance will pay for it and whether you’ll need preauthorization.
-Though several states now mandate coverage for 3D mammograms, most don’t, and some private plans don’t cover them yet.
-Medicare will pay for annual 3D mammograms when they’re done in conjunction with 2D mammograms.
+Some private plans may not cover them yet and Medicaid coverage may depend on the state in which you live.
+Medicare does cover annual 3D mammograms, often fully.

 Once you’ve checked your coverage, the process itself is much the same as getting a 2D mammogram.
 Be sure to pick an FDA-certified imaging facility and make an appointment for when your breasts are less likely to be tender.
-If you’re breastfeeding and it’s a routine screening (meaning there are no cancer symptoms present), you should postpone until a few months after weaning, Toth says.
+If you’re breastfeeding, there’s no need to postpone, though you should ideally nurse or pump before the exam.
+Reach out to your healthcare provider with questions or for more information.

 Your mammogram should take less than 20 minutes.
 It’s a relatively short time for a screening that may ultimately save your life.
 Time—and more research—will fill us in on the details.